Didactics and board preparation

 Resident education is our top priority.
 We not only provide a wide array of didactic activities, but also protect residents’ time such that they are not being pulled for patient care duties while attending educational sessions.
+Our program director, Dr. Sall, has a master’s degree in education and integrating adult learning theory principles into our curriculum has been a key focus.
 Below is a snapshot of some of the educational activities we offer:

 Residents on the inpatient teams get to work with 2-3 faculty members each day to do a variety of activities including dissecting an interesting case, reviewing board-style questions related to topics discussed during the block, learning ultrasound and practicing rapids/codes via simulation.
 A medical librarian is involved to help incorporate the latest evidence into the discussions and medical decision-making.

 Academic half-day (AHD), is a weekly 3-hour session that covers core IM topics.
 Residents are excused from clinical duties during this time.
-AHD starts with lectures/cases from subspecialty faculty, and follows with a rotating base of activities such as journal club, EKG reading, small group interleaving cases, great debates, resident research presentations, quality improvement instruction, board review, simulation, wellness check-ins, and a dedicated diversity, equity and inclusion curriculum.
+AHD starts with lectures/cases from subspecialty faculty and follows with a rotating base of activities such as journal club, small group problem-based learning cases, great debates, resident-led presentations, quality improvement instruction, board review, simulation, wellness activities, gaming/competitions and a dedicated diversity, equity and inclusion curriculum.

-In an effort to continuously improve, we dissect cases as a group where a poor outcome occurred.
-We do this in a judgement-free way that allows identification of knowledge gaps or systems issues that led to suboptimal care.
+In an effort to continuously improve, we dissect cases as a group where a suboptimal outcome occurred.
+We do this in a judgement-free way that allows identification of knowledge gaps or systems issues that led to the outcome.
 Often issues are identified that drive resident QI projects to help improve future care.

 With faculty, residents review relevant journal articles and discuss the methods and impact of the study as a group.
 This both exposes residents to key evidence from which to base their medical decisions and teaches how to critically appraise the literature.

-This is a resident-led interactive session in which two resident teams choose a controversial topic in medicine.
-Each group formally debates the merits of each side of the topic.
-The key learning objective is understanding both sides of an issue and using the available evidence to help guide shared decision-making with patients.
+This is a resident-led interactive session in which two residents choose a controversial topic in medicine.
+Each resident formally debates the merits of each side of the topic.
 Some examples of prior debates include:

 • The merits/concerns with physician-assisted suicide